Does anyone want to save money in college?

 - Apply for work-study, grants, and scholarships.

 - Attend a community college for the first two years at lower tuition rates.
 It is an excellent alternative for many students.
-You might even be able to live at home, saving dorm and food costs.
+You can even live at home, saving dorm and food costs.

 Be Resourceful At College

-- Don’t buy new textbooks.
-Instead, look to rent your books from Chegg, Amazon, or Barnes & Nobles.
+7. Don’t buy new textbooks, try used or even free textbooks.
+Rent your books from Chegg, Amazon, or Barnes & Noble.
 They may also sell your textbooks in ebook form.
 Rental and ebook prices have come down quite a bit in recent years.
 Ask your fellow students who may have free pdf resources.
 Even traditional text publishers have digital book offerings.
+However, if you bought the books, sell them as soon as possible!

-- Reach out to your classmates and ask around for used books as early as possible.
-Ask your professors as they may have a list of previous students interested in selling books.
+8. Reach out to your classmates and ask for used books as early as possible.
+Ask your professors, as they may have a list of previous students interested in selling books.
 There are flyers all over your campus with offers.
 Buy the paperback version, which is significantly more affordable.

-- Find out about amenities offered on and around campus.
+9. Find out about amenities offered on and around campus.
 See if there are discounts for school supplies and laptops.
-Often computer labs on campus may be selling refurbished computers with maintenance provided for some time.
+Computer labs on campus may sell refurbished computers with maintenance provided for some time.

-- Use your college library and the public library for your books, ebooks, music, and videos.
+10. Use your free college and public libraries for your books, ebooks, music, and videos.

-- Students should learn about respective school resources.
-Take advantage of free help like tutoring, writing, computer IT, and printing.
-There are probably free or discounted entertainment and food offerings at certain times, such as club fairs or special events.
+11. Students should learn about respective school resources.
+Please take advantage of free help like tutoring, writing, computer IT, and printing.
+There are free or discounted entertainment and food offerings at certain times, such as club fairs or special events.
 As a faculty advisor for one of the largest clubs on campus, I purposely buy extra food for students who attend our presentations.

 Budget Your Living Expenses

-- Live at home if you are near campus.
-At the very least, you may be able to do your laundry and pick up snacks in a pinch.
+13. Live at home if you are near campus.
+At the very least, you can do your laundry and pick up snacks in a pinch.

-- Review your alternatives between living in the dorm, house, or an apartment.
+14. Review your alternatives between living in the dorm, house, or apartment.
 Look at safety, walking distances, affordability, and complimentary transportation between campus and home.
 When renting a house or apartment, consider your potential roommates wisely.

-- Monitor your costs for utilities, food, snacks, and such.
+15. Monitor your costs for utilities, food, snacks, and such.
 Don’t waste energy.
-Make sure to pay your bills on time and credit card balances in full.
+Pay your bills on time and credit card balances in full.
 Don’t ramp up unnecessary late charges.
 Do your roommates share your financial values, like shutting the lights when they leave?

-- Review your on-campus dining plans for healthy, affordable choices.
-Consider potential alternatives in your college’s vicinity—Cook for yourself.
+16. Consider potential alternatives in your college’s vicinity—Cook for yourself.
+Review your on-campus dining plans for healthy, affordable choices.
 Make salads or even ramen noodles in a bind.
 There are far more options today.

-- Buy non-perishable items in bulk.
-Unless you are cooking for a pack of students, it usually doesn’t make sense to buy food in size if it is perishable.
+17. Buy non-perishable items in bulk.
+Unless you cook for a pack of students, it usually doesn’t make sense to buy food in size if it is perishable.

-- Book trips early when you know you are heading home.
-Look for discounts or consider traveling on off-days.
+23. Book trips early when you know you are heading home.
+Look for discounts or consider traveling on off days.

-- Make sure to use available Wifi on campus and at home to not go over budget on your data plan.
+24. Make sure to use available Wifi on campus and at home to stay within budget on your data plan.

-- Pick one streaming service like Netflix or Amazon Prime.
-Think of cable as a luxury you can have when you go back home.
-With more video streaming providers, competition may drive not prices.
-Look for lower prices.
+25. Pick one streaming service like Netflix (or Netflix with ads) or get Amazon Prime.
+Think of cable as a luxury you can have when you return home.
+There are many free video streaming providers, and many have ads.
+Give it a try.

-- Social events on and around campus or in nearby parks are usually free or cheap.
+27. Social events on and around campus or nearby parks are usually free or cheap.
+Here are some ideas for you or dating ideas.

-- Get free music from Pandora and Spotify.
-The ads are not that bad!
+28. Get free music from Pandora and Spotify.
+The ads are short!

 With a few exceptions, many owners wrote us letters of gratitude and kept their discounts in place for students.
 One of my former students who had already graduated called to thank my students and me for the project profusely.
 Her family was the owner of the nearby bagel place.
 She told me business was booming.